LeonSeehrich/Geosiences/Climate_data/SnowModel_DDF/README.md

-* best\_tm : float

-&nbsp;   Optimal threshold temperature (°C)

-* best\_ddf : float

-&nbsp;   Optimal degree-day factor (mm/°C/day)

-* best\_nse : float

-&nbsp;   Best Nash–Sutcliffe Efficiency achieved

-* results\_df : pd.DataFrame
+* pd.DataFrame

-&nbsp;   DataFrame with NSE values for all parameter combinations
+&nbsp;   DataFrame with columns: Date, Snow (mm), Melt (mm), Liquid_Water (mm)

-You need daily precipitation, temperature, and SWE data (all with exactly the same length and no data gaps) to run this code.
-You can choose the upper and lower limits and the interval of the Tm and DDF values that should be tested.
+You need daily precipitation and temperature (all with exactly the same length and no data gaps) to run this code.
+Also you need the calibrated values for DDF and Tm.
-You get the best values for Tm and DDF.
-You also get the best achieved NSE and a DataFrame with all parameter sets tested and the resulting NSE values.
-You get a plot showing the calibration process, with the best parameters marked (if plot=True).
-Additionally, you get a plot comparing the modelled SWE and the observed SWE for the best parameter sets (if plot=True).
+You get the calculated Snow (mm), Melt (mm) and Liquid_Water (mm) in a dataframe.
+This dataframe is saved to a csv file in the defined folder and with the defined filename.
+You get plots showing the Snow (mm), Melt (mm) and Liquid_Water (mm) time series(if plot=True).